AccessLite/BoardingPass/Week 2 - MVP/README.md

 1. Update UI to use scrollviews to adapt to keyboard entry
 2. Adjust code such that `DataManager` is the only class that interfaces with `APIManager`
-3. Store locally *all* Foaas info
+3. Save message as a screenshot
-4. Enable tap-to-share feature to Twitter/Facebook
+4. Enable tap-to-share feature to Email/SMS
-5. Add language filter
+5. Add profanity filter
+6. Code refactors
+7. Style Changes (TBD)

 ### Continued Goals: